powenn/AboutMeDemo/README.md

 ![photo][0]

 ## About the App

-It's my first iOS App ,written in SwiftUI,it's for personal practice
+It's my first iOS App ,written in SwiftUI,just for personal practice

 ### What can this do ?

-Introducing yourself
+Introduce yourself

 [0]:https://github.com/powenn/AboutMeDemo/blob/main/photos/01.png